Mixed Media Apple Craft for Kids

 What to Do

-Begin by drawing an outline of an apple (with leaf and steam) on a piece of cardboard and cut it out.
+Begin by drawing an outline of an apple (with leaf and steam) on a piece of cardboard and cutting it out.
 Our apple was about 3″ across but you can make your apple any size you’d like.

 I always like to ask the children to complete each step themselves (before automatically completing it myself), unless, of course, it isn’t appropriate for their skill level – such as giving a hot glue gun to a one-year-old, for example (she thinks she’s ready but I know better 😉 ).